SafaeHana/Tic-Tac-Toe-MLN/README.md

-# Utilizing Multi-Layer Networks for Tic-Tac-Toe Move Prediction
+# Utilizing Multi-Layer Networks for Tic-Tac-Toe Move Prediction:

 This project aims to utilize multi-layer neural networks (MLN) for predicting the next move in a game of Tic-Tac-Toe.